FlintNUU Flint Docs

 ]

 The declaration is portable (committed to git).
-The actual path is stored in .flint/workspace.toml (gitignored, machine-specific).
+The actual path is stored in the reference file and .flint/references.json (both gitignored, machine-specific).

 This separation means: